/* * external links open in new window */

 Cliff Palace cliff dwelling photographed from the Cliff Palace Viewpoint by Sun Temple on Mesa Loop.
 Camera Settings: f/16 @ 1/250, ISO 400, 350 mm (70-200mm lens with 2X teleconverter.)

-Mesa Verde became the seventh national park in the U.S. in 1906.
-The park is home to over 600 cliff dwellings built by the ancestral Pueblo people starting in A.D.
-550. The settlements evolved from half-buried pit houses to above-ground multi-room and often multi-story complexes made out of stones and mud mortar, with thick wooden beams supporting roofs topped with a layer of dirt.
-Kivas, circular ceremonial chambers, also were key features.
+Mesa Verde National Park is home to over 600 cliff dwellings built by the ancestral Pueblo people starting in A.D.
+550. The settlements evolved from half-buried pit houses to above-ground multi-room and often multi-story complexes made of stones and mud mortar, with thick wooden beams supporting roofs topped with a layer of dirt.
+Kivas, circular ceremonial chambers, were also key features.
 The walls were often covered in plaster.
-The settlement was abandoned by 1300 with any clear indication of why but several theories suggest climate change or conflict.
+The settlement was abandoned by 1300 with any clear indication of why, but several theories suggest climate change or conflict.
+In addition to the cliff dwelling tours, be sure to stop by the Mesa Verde Museum and the Mesa Verde Visitors Center.

 Best Photo Spots in Mesa Verde National Park